mwerski/RemoteDebug/examples/simple/README.md

 After that, the following logic is executed:

-- Each second, the built-in led is blinked and a message is sent to RemoteDebug (in verbose level)
+- Each second, the built-in led blinks and a message is sent to RemoteDebug (in verbose level)
 - Each 5 seconds, a message is sent to RemoteDebug in all levels (verbose, debug, info, warning and error) and a function is called

 Before running, decide if you want to use mDNS (change the define USE_MDNS to true or false).